KnowageLabs/Knowage-Documentation/chapter_4/resource_manager.rst

 **Detail panel**

-When a folder is selected, the right panel shows all files it contains.
-For each one shows Name, Size and Last Modified Date:
+When a folder is selected, the right panel shows the properties *Name*, *Size* and *Last Modified Date* of all contained files.

 .. figure:: media/resource_mng_6.png

     Detail view.

-All items are checkable, this permits you to select which ones you want download or remove throught specific icons in the toolbar:
+All items are selectable for downloading or removal trough specific icons of the toolbar.

 .. figure:: media/resource_mng_7.png

-   Massive functionalities available for selected files
+   Functionalities available for selected files

-If you want, you can too add one or more files directly throught the **Upload** icon on the top of the list:
+An **Upload** functionality is also available through a dedicated icon.
+See image below.

 .. figure:: media/resource_mng_5.png